 Articles

 Is the spiral kick becoming a rarity?
-Posted over 9 years ago
+Posted about 10 years ago

 EVEN the most inexperienced golfers among us can relate to the sublime feeling of connecting with the ball sweetly, witnessing that little white blur arc away to a distance that can seem disproportionate to our physical swing.